*This playbook is directly inspired by Matt Mochary’s philosophy on “Feedback”*

 More positive feedback than constructive: 2:1 ratio

-Most weeks you should write at least two “thanks-fors” for each single “wish that.”
+Most weeks you should try to write at least two “thanks-fors” for each single “wish that.”
 If there’s a week where you have a particular wave of wish thats, then it’s ok to break this ratio.
 However, that should be an exception, especially with a top performer.
 If you find that you need to break this ratio too many times, and you consistently need more wish thats, it’s probably time for serious feedback.

 Tag feedback as serious if their job is at risk (if it’s performance review level)